slide 1

 MENTAL HEALTH - If you are affected by mental health challenges or care for someone who does, The Mental Health Information Station can help.
 They provide a free weekly drop-in session at Walpole Hall, Palmerston Place, EH12 5AW on Thursdays from 10am - 3pm.
 No appointment is necessary.
 Look at the leaflet for further information.

-Thrive Edinburgh, Space Broomhouse Hub, Broomhouse Crescent, EH11 3RH also offer a weekly drop -in session on Fridays from 9.30am - 3pm (last conversation of the day is 2.15pm)
+Thrive Edinburgh, Space Broomhouse Hub, Broomhouse Crescent, EH11 3RH also offer a weekly drop -in session on Fridays from 9.30am - 1pm (last conversation of the day is 12.15pm)

 Mental Health Information Station Leaflet Mental Health Information Station Newsletter

-Thrive Edinburgh
+Thrive Information

-(Site updated 10/05/2024)
+(Site updated 02/12/2025)

 NHS ScotlandThis site is brought to you by My Surgery Website